deba-jeff/Mobile-App-Resume/README.md

 # Mobile-App-Resume
 ## About
-An simple mobile App developer resume
+A simple mobile App developer resume

 ## Libraries Used and why
 * Navigation - For easy understanding of the App navigation
-* DataBinding - For easy build of the layout
+* DataBinding - For easy referencing of Views

 ## Instructions
 * Click the About me button to see more details